-Career: Currently on the Physically Unable to Perform List...Appeared in all 16 contests during his rookie year and made 13 starts...Totaled 24 tackles (13 solo) on the year.
+Career: Has returned to practice since being placed on the Physically Unable to Perform List to begin 2018...Appeared in all 16 contests during his rookie year and made 13 starts...Totaled 24 tackles (13 solo) on the year.

 College: Played four seasons at UCLA, appearing in 39 games with 32 starts...Career totals include 126 tackles (69 solo), four sacks, two forced fumbles and two fumble recoveries...As a senior in 2016, was named honorable-mention All-Pac 12 by coaches.